 Soldiers Aid Society: Discover what men and women on the home front did to support the troops in the field and help the Union Cause.
 These women (along with many men) held the family life together while the soldiers fought in battle.

-Presidential Ties: How many of you have met the president of the United States?
+Presidential Ties: How many of you have met the President of the United States?
 Dodge not only met the President but was personal friends with many.
-Some even dinned in the Dodge House.
+Some even dined in the Dodge House.

 At the Dodge House

 - “The Meaning of Underwear“: Contrast Victorian life with modern day through clothing.
 A selection of students will try on the successive layers of men’s and women’s clothing from the Victorian era.
 Lively discussions on the purpose of each layer, and what this meant about Victorian Society and our own.
 Take plenty of pictures of this rollicking good time!
 3rd -5th grade 1-1.5 hours.
 Includes a short movie about General Dodge and quick walk through the Dodge House.